 Wars Limited by Risk

-Cold War strategists advanced the notion of “the stability-instability paradox” (Snyder 1965; Jervis 1984) to explain how incentives for engaging in conflict at lower levels of intensity or in peripheral theaters arise out of disincentives for initiating major nuclear war (or even major conventional war).
+Cold War strategists advanced the notion of “the stability-instability paradox” (Snyder 1965; Jervis 1984) to explain how incentives for engaging in conflict at lower levels of intensity or in peripheral theaters arise out of disincentives for initiating nuclear war (or even major conventional war).
 According to Snyder (1965), “nuclear technology introduced a new form of intent-perception and a new form of uncertainty — that concerning what types of military capability the opponent was likely to use and what degree of violence he was willing to risk or accept.”
 The presence of nuclear weapons might prevent world war, but it could simultaneously encourage localized aggression or smaller, more limited conflicts (Russell 2003; Sagan and Waltz 2003; Kapur 2007).
 At the same time, the feasibility of “weakening the enemy with pricks instead of blows” (Hart 1954) is limited by the implicit risk of nuclear escalation.
-Modern empirical elaborations of the stability-instability paradox analyze it quantitatively (Rauchhaus 2009; Early and Asal 2018) or in specific regional contexts (Ganguly 1995; Raghavan 2001; Roehrig 2016).
+Modern studies evaluate stability-instability quantitatively (Rauchhaus 2009; Early and Asal 2018) or in specific regions (Ganguly 1995; Raghavan 2001; Roehrig 2016).

 Recent formalizations of limited conflict in the shadow of major war point to the need for updated conceptions of deterrence.
 Schelling (1966) argued that “the main consequence of limited war, and potentially a main purpose for engaging in it, is to raise the risk of larger war.”
 Gray zone conflict poses a different relationship in which a capable actor may choose to engage in limited war precisely to lower the risk of larger war (Schram 2019).
 As Powell states, “the amount of power the challenger brings to bear affects the stability of the conflict.
 More specifically, how much power the challenger brings to bear limits how much risk the defender can generate” (Powell 2015).
 Mutually constrained actors pursue (and resist) aggression furtively, so as to protect broader cooperative or compatible goals.

-In a sense, deterrence is ultimately a strategy to buy time against an adversary committed to changing the status quo.
-George and Smoke (1989) raise the issue of “designing around” deterrence as adversaries consider options that “offers an opportunity for gain while minimizing the risk of an unwanted response by the defender” (George and Smoke 1974, 1989).
+Deterrence is really a strategy designed to buy time against an adversary committed to changing the status quo.
+George and Smoke (1989) raise the issue of “designing around” deterrence as adversaries seek out options that “offers an opportunity for gain while minimizing the risk of an unwanted response by the defender” (George and Smoke 1974, 1989).
 Sometimes this can result in serious fighting as when Egypt “designed around” Israel’s deterrent in 1973 (Stein 1989).
-Even so, “designing around” deterrence is a perverse symptom of its success if the adversary limits its means and aims, even in cases where the target panics and fears that the attacker’s aims are not limited (as Israel did).
+Even so, “designing around” deterrence remains a perverse symptom of its success if the adversary limits its means and aims, even in cases where the target panics or fears that the attacker’s aims are not limited (as Israel did).
 Others share this perspective.
-Lieberman (2012) argues that “designing around” is a sign of successful deterrence because an adversary has shaped its challenge in response to the anticipated reaction of the defender.
+Lieberman (2012) argues that “designing around” is a sign of deterrence success if an adversary shapes its challenge in response to the anticipated reaction of the defender.

 Wars Limited by Means

 The Cold War witnessed numerous decolonization struggles and proxy wars in the Third World.
 Limited war with irregular forces rather than a peer competitor directly garnered much attention in the 1970s under the rubric of “low intensity conflict” or LIC (Schultz 1986).
 Some treatments of LIC focus on the use of light weapons and ambush tactics (Kornbluh and Hackel 1986; Adams 1990) while others identify the phenomenon in terms of non-state actors (Downie 1992; Kinross 2004).
-The commonality is a focus on strategies of the weak.
+The common focus is on strategies of the weak.
 Unsurprisingly LIC is more prevalent in under-developed or poorly institutionalized regions (Kornbluh and Hackel 1986; Hammond 1990; Kober 2002).
-The classical literature on counterinsurgency (Galula 1964; Taber 1965; Thompson 1966; Kitson 1971; Blaufarb 1977) and its modern revivals (Nagl 2005; US Army 2006; Kilcullen 2010) largely fall into this category.
+The classical literature on counterinsurgency (Galula 1964; Taber 1965; Thompson 1966; Kitson 1971; Blaufarb 1977) and its modern variants (Nagl 2005; US Army 2006; Kilcullen 2010) fall into this category.